Michel Mulder

 Michel Mulder (born 27 February 1986) is a Dutch speed skater.
 He is the 2014 Olympic Champion at the 500 m distance and 2014 Olympic bronze medalist at the 1,000 m distance.
 He finished second in the men's 500 metres event at the 2012 World Single Distance Speed Skating Championships.
 His twin brother, Ronald Mulder, is also a speed skater.
 Despite being the defending champion for the 500m distance at the Olympic Games, Michel did not qualify for the 2018 Olympics.
 His twin brother competed in the event and finished in 7th place.

+In 2024, he won the first season of the television show Stars on Stage.